Localizing Sources of Variability in Crowded TESS Photometry: Simulations

 \subsection{Case 1: Star Variability Signal-to-Noise}

 We simulated a star 1000 times in the center of the TPF for multiple signal-to-noise ratios.
-As a metric for signal-to-noise, we define A/$\langle \mathrm{A} \rangle$ as the amplitude of our signal divided by the mean amplitude in the periodogram of the light curve extracted from a 5 pixel cross-shaped aperture centered about the true location of the simulated star.
+As a metric for signal-to-noise, we define A/$\langle \mathrm{A} \rangle$ as the amplitude of our signal divided by the mean amplitude in the periodogram of the light curve extracted from a 5-pixel cross-shaped aperture centered about the true location of the simulated star.
 For context, simulating 10,000 light curves shows that a signal with A/$\langle \mathrm{A} \rangle$ greater than 4.4 has less than a 0.1\% probability of being caused by pure noise \citep[false alarm probability; see also][]{2021AcA....71..113B}.
 We applied our source localization method to all 1000 simulated stars per A/$\langle \mathrm{A} \rangle$ to obtain the best-fit location with estimated uncertainties.

-As a criterion for a significant detection, we keep only the result that have a fractional error on the amplitude fit of less than 20\%, corresponding to a 5$\sigma$ significance threshold.
+As a criterion for a significant detection, we keep only the results that have a fractional error on the fit of the ``height'' of the Gaussian-distributed signal less than 20\%, corresponding to a 5$\sigma$ significance.
 The distribution of the locations fit for these stars is approximately Gaussian.
 Figure \ref{fig:ss5s} displays the average standard error reported by our fitting procedure as a function of A/$\langle \mathrm{A} \rangle$ as solid lines.
 The standard deviations of the residuals between simulated and fitted position are plotted as points for each signal-to-noise level, and they follow the reported uncertainties from the fits to within a few percent.
 Figure \ref{fig:ssse} shows the fraction of simulations that yielded a 5$\sigma$ detection for different signal-to-noise ratios.
-Our method successfully fits signals detected to a significance of A/$\langle \mathrm{A} \rangle > 7.5$ every time, with intrinsic errors less than 0.1\,pix in each direction.
+Our method successfully fits signals detected to a significance of A/$\langle \mathrm{A} \rangle \geq 7.5$ every time, with intrinsic errors less than 0.1\,pix in each direction.

+This result presents an opportunity to check that the signals in the extracted light curve are strong enough for reliable localization.
+For a light curve with Gaussian distributed noise, the noise in the periodogram follows a Chi distribution with two degrees of freedom ($\chi_2$).
+For $N$ time series observations with a standard deviation of the noise $\sigma_F$, the expected mean of the $\chi_2$-distribution is $\langle \mathrm{\bar{A}} \rangle = \Gamma(3/2)\sigma_F\sqrt{4/N} \approx 1.253\sigma_F\sqrt{2/N}$.
+Rearranging from \citet{Montgomery1999}, the fit uncertainty on the phase of a sinusoidal signal with amplitude $A$ is expected to be $\sigma_\phi = \sigma_F\sqrt{2/N}/A$.
+We use these expressions to convert the reliable recovery threshold of A/$\langle \mathrm{\bar{A}} \rangle \gtrsim 7.5$ to an approximate upper limit on the phase uncertainty $\sigma_\phi \lesssim 0.1$ radians.
+We include a check at the phase-fitting stage of \tl\ to warn the user if large phase uncertainties suggest the signals may be too weak in the aperture to be localized.